IFRS 13 Fair Value Measurement is a single source of fair value measurement guidance that:

 - Level 3: Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

 IFRS 13 requires entities to apply valuation techniques consistent with any of the following three methods:

-(see also Practical Guidance)
+(see also Practical Guidance below)

 The cost approach reflects the amount that would be required currently to replace the service capacity of an asset (often referred to as current replacement cost).
 From the perspective of a market participant seller, the price that would be received for the asset is based on the cost to a market participant buyer to acquire or construct a substitute asset of comparable utility, adjusted for obsolescence.
 That is because a market participant buyer would not pay more for an asset than the amount for which it could replace the service capacity of that asset.
 Obsolescence encompasses physical deterioration, functional (technological) obsolescence and economic (external) obsolescence and is broader than depreciation for financial reporting purposes (an allocation of historical cost) or tax purposes (using specified service lives).
 In many cases the current replacement cost method is used to measure the fair value of tangible assets that are used in combination with other assets or with other assets and liabilities.